Home » SUMAMPAN WATERFALL BALI – The Complete Guide

 Sumampan waterfall is maintained by a local family who built the access and facilities with their own funds and donations from visitors.
-The waterfall was actually accidentally formed by water leakage from leaking irrigation tunnels that led to the Blahbatuh area.
+The waterfall was actually accidentally formed by water leakage from irrigation tunnels that led to the Blahbatuh area.
 Due to the excavation of solid rock below the cliff, because of the stone carving, the water quickly spread to the cliff.
-The flow of the water was focussed on one point of the cliff, creating the waterfall.
+The flow of the water was focussed on one point of the cliff, creating Sumampan waterfall.

 How to get to Sumampan waterfall

 Sumampan is one of the beautiful Ubud waterfalls and is a perfect combination with a visit to Tegenungan waterfall.
 The road is easy to access and winds through local villages and beautiful lush rice fields.
-If you almost reach the parking area, you have to drive down a dirt road lined with local houses which really gives you that view on rural living in Bali.
+If you almost reach the parking area, you have to drive down a dirt road lined with local houses which really gives you a sense on rural living in Bali.
 Once you’ve reached the parking spot, it’s only a short hike through lush jungle down to the waterfall.
 You will see a sign to the entrance and the about 50 stairs going down to Sumampan waterfall.

 Entrance fee Sumampan waterfall